 The opportunity and risk situation of the Group is assessed and documented every quarter in a standardised process.
-The Board of Management and Supervisory Board are regularly informed as part of this process.
+The Board of Management and the Supervisory Board of the most important subsidiary OGE are regularly informed as part of this process.
 The aim of the process is to recognise significant opportunities and risks at an early stage and - wherever possible and necessary - take action to exploit opportunities or mitigate risks.